Wedding Ceremony Chair Hire: Aisle Layouts, Outdoor Options and What to Order

 Row Layouts vs Theatre Style

-Most ceremonies use a standard row layout with chairs arranged in blocks on either side of a central aisle.
-This suits churches, hotel function rooms and barn venues where guests are assigned to a side.
-Theatre-style, where chairs fill the full width of the room in unbroken rows with no central aisle, packs in more guests per square metre but removes the traditional processional moment.
+Most ceremonies rely on a standard row layout, arranging chairs in blocks on either side of a central aisle.
+This suits churches, hotel function rooms and barn venues where guests sit on a designated side.
+Theatre-style seating fills the full width of the room in unbroken rows with no central aisle.
+This packs more guests per square metre but removes the traditional processional moment.

-For civil ceremonies with 40 or fewer guests, theatre-style can work well when the room is narrow or the ceremony is intentionally informal.
-For 60 or more guests in a large space, row layout with a central aisle creates a stronger visual structure and gives the processional more impact.
+For civil ceremonies with 40 or fewer guests, theatre-style works well in narrow rooms or informal settings.
+For 60 or more guests in a large space, a row layout with a central aisle creates a stronger visual structure and gives the processional more impact.

 Aisle Width and Chair Counting

-The minimum aisle width for a ceremony is 1.2 metres.
-Expo Hire recommends 1.5 metres, which allows two people to walk side by side during the processional and recessional, and gives photographers room to move without blocking guests' sightlines.
+The minimum aisle width for a ceremony measures 1.2 metres.
+Expo Hire recommends 1.5 metres.
+This wider gap allows two people to walk side by side during the processional and recessional.
+Photographers also gain room to move without blocking sightlines.

-Aisle chairs count toward the total.
-A row of 8 chairs split by a 1.5m aisle gives you 4 chairs per side.
-For 100 guests in rows of 8, you need 25 rows (12 or 13 per side), plus the aisle gap between them.
+Aisle chairs count toward your total order.
+A row of eight chairs split by a 1.5m aisle leaves four chairs per side.
+For 100 guests in rows of eight, you need 25 rows (12 or 13 per side), plus the aisle gap between them.
 Plan your aisle width before finalising chair counts.

 Spacing Within Rows

 Allow 45 to 50cm per seat across the row, and 30 to 40cm between the back of one row and the front of the row behind.
-Guests need to be able to stand, sit and turn without difficulty.
-A row of 8 chairs at 48cm per seat spans approximately 3.84 metres, plus any end spacing.
+Guests need space to stand, sit and turn without difficulty.
+A row of eight chairs at 48cm per seat spans approximately 3.84 metres, plus any end spacing.
 Measure your ceremony space before confirming quantities.

-Chiavari chairs work outdoors in dry conditions, but on soft ground after rain the legs can sink into grass.
-If your ceremony is on a lawn, check with the venue whether boards or a hard surface are available under the chair rows.
-Polyrattan chairs have a wider base and are more stable on uneven ground.
-Painted wood chairs from Expo Hire's outdoor furniture range are treated for outdoor use.
+Chiavari chairs work outdoors in dry conditions, but on soft ground after rain the legs sink into grass.
+If your ceremony takes place on a lawn, ask the venue about laying boards or a hard surface under the chair rows.
+Polyrattan chairs feature a wider base and remain stable on uneven ground.
+Painted wood chairs from Expo Hire's outdoor furniture range resist damp conditions.

-Whatever you choose, have a contingency for weather.
-An indoor backup area with the same number of chairs lets you move the ceremony without scrambling for additional hire.
-Confirm whether the outdoor chairs can be moved inside quickly, and whether your hire contract covers a last-minute venue change on the day.
+Have a contingency plan for bad weather.
+An indoor backup area with the same number of chairs lets you move the ceremony without scrambling for additional stock.
+Confirm whether your team can move the outdoor chairs inside in minutes, and whether your venue contract covers a last-minute room change on the day.

 Ceremony Chairs vs Reception Chairs: One Set or Two